montana-knight/Calling-Induced-Variants-with-RNA-Seq-Data/step2/scripts/ultimatePON/README.md

 Creating the ultimate power of normals can be broken down into two parts:
 1. An initial run of haplotypecaller and mutect2.
 These tools will call variants in each of the samples.
 2. Combining the sets of variant calls and figuring out which ones are likely germline variants.

-In addition a mapping file will be needed (.map) which contails the names of the variant files and an interval list that contains the genomic intervals to operate over (in our case it was each chromosome).
-Examples of what these files look like are provided.